isomerpages/ogp-scamshield-suite/pages/You've been scammed, what's next?.md

 variant: tiptap
 description: ""
 ---
-<p>In the unfortunate event you fall prey to a scam, do not feel alone.
-Consider
+<p>Should you fall prey to a scam (i.e., suffer monetary loss or loss of
-taking the following steps to protect yourself from further losses, and prevent other victims being caught out.</p>
+personal information), take the following steps to protect yourself from further losses, and prevent other victims from being scammed.</p>
 <hr>
 <p></p>
 <div class="isomer-card-grid">